 The management company is responsible for the allocation of income (income and net realised capital gains).
-It may also decide to pay interim dividends and/or carry forward the net income and/or net realised capital gains.
+It may also decide to make deposits and/or carry forward the net income and/or net realised capital gains.

 The Fund may issue different unit classes, for which the allocation of income is described in the prospectus.